nascimentoliveira/concept-A-back-4/README.md

 ### **5. Delete a class**

-To delete a class, you must make a `delete` method in the https://concept-a-api-2.onrender.com/classes/:classId route, passing the class id in place of `:classId`.
+To delete a class, you must make a `DELETE` method in the `classes/:classId` route, passing the class id in place of `:classId`.
 The api will answer a message with the following format:

 ```bash
 {